roberflo/BikePlanet/README.md

 #  How to Test on february 2019
 Just download, there is a connection string with my azure database connection <)

-Send me your ip on my trello dashboard to access it if you want.
+Send me your ip on my trello dashboard to access the azure database.

 #  Trello Dashboard
 https://trello.com/b/OMwJTxyU/store-api-challenge